jules-line-plus/jngwock.github.io/_posts/2021-03-04-art-terminology.md

 #### PlanetKit call, LINE Planet call
 <span style="font-size: 90%; color:#8FBC8F">
 VoIP call through PlanetKit.
-This call may use Wifi network or data of mobile network.<br>
+This call may use a Wifi network or data of mobile network.<br>
-The data plan that is subscribing by user could affect the PlanetKit call quality.
+The data plan that users subscribed to could affect the quality of PlanetKit calls.
 </span>

 #### Confernce, Group call and room
 <span style="font-size: 90%; color:#8FBC8F">
-We don't distinguish above 3 words.
+We interchangeably use these three 3 terms.
-When 3 or more users hope to communicate, they can hold conferenc or group call.
+When 3 or more users hope to communicate, they can hold a conference or group call.
-And creating a conference or group call means that a room is creating.
+And, creating a conference or group call means that a room is created.
 </span>

 #### `evt` prefix, Event and Event parameters
 <span style="font-size: 90%; color:#8FBC8F">
 Event means a notification from PlanetKit to an application.
 In the generality of cases, two events are involved when an application calls one PlanetKit API - a local event and a remote event.
-The local event reports the result of the called PlanetKit API, and the remote event informs triggering something by a peer.<br>
+The local event reports the result of the called PlanetKit API, and the remote event informs what has been triggered by its peer.<br>
-Event parameters are related data generated by PlanetKit when a event has occured.
+Event parameters are related data generated by PlanetKit when a event has occurred.
 </span>